24 Examples of Eagle Scout Recommendation Letter (Template)

 Conclusion

-Lastly, the Eagle Scout letter of recommendation should have a precise but brief conclusion.
+Lastly, the letter should have a precise but brief conclusion.
 A firm conclusion should be written as follows:

 • Conclude by summarizing the mentioned qualities: First, summarize all the qualities and skills mentioned in the letter.

-• Provide your name, address and contact information: Lastly, close off the letter by supplying complimentary close, name, and contact information.
+• Provide your name, address, and contact information: Lastly, close off the letter by supplying complimentary closing, name, and contact information.
 Indicate your mailing address and email address.

 Eagle Scout Recommendation Letter Template